 Can you use store credit cards anywhere?

-Before signing up however, make sure you fully understand the limitations of where you can use this card as well as potential implications to your credit score.
-In this article, you'll learn the following:
+Before signing up however, make sure you fully understand the limitations of where you can use this card, as well as potential implications to your credit score.

 What is a store credit card?

-Don't confuse this with a store loyalty card, which is a rewards program that lets you earn points when you spend in that particular store.
-Customers who join loyalty programs will typically receive exclusive emails with coupons or opportunities to earn rewards, and a credit card is not required to earn them.
+Don’t confuse a store credit card with a store loyalty card.
+That is a rewards program which lets you earn points when you spend in that particular store.
+Customers who join loyalty programs typically receive exclusive emails with coupons or opportunities to earn rewards.

 Unlike loyalty cards, store credit cards allow you to borrow money.
-This means you will accrue interest charges if you do not pay your bill in full each month.
-The advantage for the store is that cardmembers are incentivized to shop within their retail ecosystem.
-The advantage for cardmembers is that they receive exclusive promotions, discounts and perks.
+This means your unpaid balance will accrue interest charges if you do not pay it in full each month.
+One advantage for the store is that cardmembers are incentivized to shop within their retail ecosystem.
+One advantage for cardmembers is that they could receive exclusive promotions, discounts and perks.

-Be aware that store credit cards typically carry higher annual percentage rates (APR) and lower credit limits than other credit cards because they are easier to get approved for.
+Store credit cards may carry a higher annual percentage rate (APR) and lower limit than other unsecured credit cards.

 Can you use store credit cards any other places?

-No, store credit cards can only be used at specific stores (both in-store and online).
-Retailers partner with banks to offer lines of credit to their customers and it's limited to that retail store only.
+Not usually, no. Store credit cards can only be used at specific stores (both in-store and online).
+Retailers partner with banks to offer lines of credit to their customers, and charges are generally limited to that retail store (and affiliates).

 What is the difference between a store card and a co-branded credit card?